 Fannie Mae, or the Federal National Mortgage Association, was created in 1938 as a government entity to help lenders provide mortgage financing to home buyers at reasonable rates.
 Fannie Mae was chartered as a government-sponsored private organization in 1968.
 You can look up your loan on Fannie Mae's website to understand what your options are.

 Freddie Mac, or the Federal Home Mortgage Corporation, was created by by congress in 1970 to be a competitor for Fannie Mae.
 Freddie Mac primarily purchases mortgages from primary lenders so that banks have money to lend to others.
-Freddie Mac maintains a page on avoiding foreclosure.
+Freddie Mac maintains a page on avoiding foreclosure and assessing options.

 Additional Federal Resources

 HUD also provides help to veterans through the Servicemembers Civil Relief Act of 2003.
 The Act provides mortgage relief, termination of leases, protection from eviction, a six percent cap on interest rates, stay of foreclosure proceedings, and reopening of Default Judgments.